 I prepared turmeric root tea to show my 9-year old daughter one way to enjoy turmeric root.
 This harvest is from my plant.
 I gave her rhizomes and taught her how to plant it.
 You see, aside from planting turmeric, she also prepared the garden soil and watered her plant everyday.
 “I’m so proud of myself!”, she declared when leaves of her plants sprang (below).
 I’m glad that I helped her gain that feeling and achievement.

 Turmeric (Curcuma longa) is a member of the Zingiberaceae family which also includes ginger, cardamom, and galangal, according to the University of Florida Institute of Food and Agricultural Sciences (UF IFAS).
 The turmeric plant grows to three feet and has oblong, dark green leaves that are about five inches wide.
 The flowers are yellow-white, growing on a spike-like stalk, they added.

 Below is a picture of the turmeric plant from my organic garden.
-Many may not have not seen this, as we usually only see packaged turmeric powder.
-I initially planted my turmeric in plastic bag, but eventually, the bad disintegrated, and and turmeric took root in the ground.
+Many may not have seen this, as we usually only see packaged turmeric powder.
+I initially planted my turmeric in plastic bag, but eventually, the bag disintegrated, and turmeric took root in the ground.